 - Being cared for by an experienced Alzheimer’s carer

-- Staying close to family, friends, neighbours, and local community
+- Staying close to family, friends, neighbours and the local community

 - Peace of mind for family and friends